leviN1998/Master_Thesis/doc/papers/summaries.md

 * Has a dataset -> maybe convert to ev and train on
 * Uses dotted Balls
 * Think about orientation aproach -> multiple pipeline steps (Very framebased thinking)
+* Uses a custom ball spinner for ground truth generation

 ## Table tennis ball spin estimation with an event camera (Gossard)